Python-Markdown/markdown/docs/extensions/header_id.md

     Default: `1`

     The `level` setting allows you to automatically adjust the header levels to fit within the hierarchy of your HTML templates.
 For example, suppose the markdown text for a page should not contain any headers higher than level 3 (`<h3>`).
 The following will accomplish that:

+        :::pycon
         >>>  text = '''
         ... #Some Header
         ... ## Next Level'''